mitre/test-harness-interface/PopHealth Record Match Interface.md

 popHealth may provide a capability to receive the record-match response FHIR message by providing a RESTful endpoint that can accept the message directly.

 popHealth must distinguish between the destination of the message, which is the record matching system, and the server to which it sends the message for brokering.
-This may be the same endpoint if the record matching system acts as the central point of mesasge exchange.
+This may be the same endpoint if the record matching system acts as the central point of message exchange.

 A record matching system must provide a capability to receive the record-match FHIR message.
 This may be either by providing a RESTful endpoint that can accept the message directly or by polling a FHIR Server for messages directed to the record matching system.